connexcs/docs/docs/customer/cli.md

 ## CLI Default Behaviors

-Scenario 1: No CLIs configured and "Approved CLI's Only" is Disabled ==> All CLIs will be allowed through Scenario 2: No CLIs configured and "Approved CLI's Only" is Enabled ==> No calls will be allowed through Scenario 3: "Approved CLI's Only" is enabled and call is made from a CLI which has not been configured ==> Error: CLI Restriction in effect
+Scenario 1: No CLIs configured and "Approved CLI's Only" is Disabled ==> All CLIs will be allowed through.

+Scenario 2: No CLIs configured and "Approved CLI's Only" is Enabled ==> No calls will be allowed through.

+Scenario 3: "Approved CLI's Only" is enabled and call is made from a CLI which has not been configured ==> Error: CLI Restriction in effect.

-Scenario 4 (Whitelist): Configure a number as a CLI in customer routing Scenario 5 (Blacklist): Configure a CLI then add it to "CLI Restrict" under Provider Rate Cards.
+Scenario 4 (Whitelist): Configure a number as a CLI in customer routing.

+Scenario 5 (Blacklist): Configure a CLI then add it to "CLI Restrict" under Provider Rate Cards.

 *"Approved CLIs Only" is set under **Edit Customer :material-menu-right: Verification***